MATH Matters - August 21st-25th, 2023

 Throughout MATH Matters, lectures and tutorials are divided by faculty, giving students the opportunity to review material relevant to their degree program, learn about resources available to their specific faculty, and meet study partners for the fall semester.
 Students are taught by some of the best instructors who teach university math courses in their faculty and also participate in study groups with no more than thirty students after each lecture.
 Each study group is led by a high-achieving Carleton student from that particular faculty.
 Study group leaders are hand-picked from each faculty for their strength in math, ability to explain difficult math concepts, proven experience tutoring and facilitating small groups, and passion for helping other students succeed.

-Listen to an experienced MATH Matters Study Group Leader, Erin talk about the 2021 program
+Listen to past MATH Matters Study Group Leader, Erin talk about the program